 Perfect colour calibration and precise technical standards

-Diffusion created with skilled hand-application of microscopic particles.
+Diffusion created with skilled hand-application of genuine nylon stocking fabric.

 Frequently Asked Questions

 DSMC 1 cameras require manual selection of OLPF type in all cases.